75lb/renamer/README.md

 ├── Video 53.mp4
 ```

-_Give image filenames a new numbering scheme_:
+_Give your images a new numbering scheme_:

 ```sh
 $ tree